How to travel sustainably

 You can make your trip a POSITIVE one by being careful of where your money is going.
 Supporting local businesses instead of corporations is a great way of showing true appreciation for a country.

-On the other hand, be careful of not supporting places where animals are mistreated.
-Elephant rides and monkey shows might be owned by local people, but is a form of cruelty to animals.
+Be careful of not supporting places where animals are mistreated.
+Elephant rides and monkey shows might be owned by local people, but a lot of these animals are unfortunately not well treated! 🙁

 Walking is, hands down (or should I say ‘feet down’?), the best way to take your body from one place to another.
 It helps you stay fit and has very little impact on the environment.
 I know, not everything is feasible on foot, but public transport, like bus and train, also has a much lower carbon footprint than travelling by car.